chimera-linux/dbus-wait-for/README.md

 ### cgroups

 This is implemented on Linux only.
-Using cgroups to do the check will mitigate both scenarios.
+Using cgroups to do the check will mitigate both scenarios, if applicable and enabled.
 Instead of checking the exact PID, we can do a cgroups check provided the following:

 1) The `dbus-wait-for` belongs to a control group.
 2) A cgroups v2 filesystem is mounted, and the group the process belongs to is a v2 control group.
 Any v1 groups are ignored and no v1 checks are implemented.
-3) During startup (before any fork), the `dbus-wait-for` program is alone in the control group.
-If it's not alone, we fall back to the plain PID check as it means the control group is not a slice reserved for the service.

-If these are true, the cgroups check is done in place of the PID check, unless a PID check is explicitly requested.
+If these are true, the cgroups check can be done in place of the PID check if requested.
 A file descriptor to the control group is obtained early on and retained for the check across forks.
 Then instead of comparing PIDs, the control group's process list is scanned for the owner PID of the name and if it's found, the check passes.

+Note you probably only really want to do a cgroups-based check if you can guarantee that the service has a group for itself, or if there is no chance of name clashes between processes in the group.

 ## Building